James Tucker Airport

 James Tucker Airport (FAA LID: M15) (also known as James Tucker Perry County Airport) is a county-owned, public-use airport located three nautical miles (6 km) southwest of the central business district of Linden, a town in Perry County, Tennessee, United States.
 The airport is located on the Atlanta and Memphis sectional charts.
 Opened in October, 1962, the airport was originally known as Perry County Airport prior to being renamed in honor of a local citizen in 2016.
+Efforts to bring an airport to Perry County date back to 1946.
+A group of students from a local high school petitioned the county to construct a public airport after having been introduced to aviation through the donation of a Link Trainer to the school.
+An annual air show was held at the airport in the 1960s.

+James Tucker Airport is categorized a nonprimary basic airport in the National Plan of Integrated Airport Systems, and is unclassified in the FAA's General Aviation Airport asset role system (the only airport in Tennessee listed as unclassified).

 Facilities and aircraft

 James Tucker Airport covers an area of 65 acre and is situated at an elevation of 740 ft above mean sea level.
 It has one runway designated 18/36 with a 3,600 by 75 ft asphalt surface.
-For the 12-month period ending December 31, 2017, the airport had 2,195 aircraft operations, an average of 42 per week: 78% general aviation and 22% military.

 The airport is unattended and does not have fuel services.
 It is included under the Jackson FSS.
-Although it has pilot controlled runway lighting and PAPI on both runways, the systems have been are listed as indefinitely out of service, leaving the airport open during daylight hours only.
-NOTAMs are filed with McKellar-Sipes Regional Airport.
+It has a beacon that is operational from sunset to sunrise, pilot controlled runway lighting, and 2-light Precision Approach Path Indicators on both runways.
+NOTAMs are filed with Jackson Regional Airport.